LG Roboking

-Roboking (Also known as Hom-Bot) is an automated robotic vacuum cleaner produced by LG.
+Roboking is a line of automated robotic vacuum cleaners produced by LG.
 The first version of the Roboking was launched during 2001.
-It is also sold as Hom-Bot.
-As of 2011, it is the quietest vacuum cleaner robot on the market, producing 48 decibels (dB).
+The vacuum is also sold under the Hom-Bot moniker outside Korea.

 Operation

 The Roboking navigates by performing SLAM (simultaneous localization and mapping) to build a map of its environment using ceiling images, while tracking its incremental movement with a downward-facing camera (like an optical mouse).
 A combination of ultrasound and infrared helps minimize collisions in dynamic environments and optimizes performance by planning the most efficient route.
 LG claims that these sensors are more effective than the more conventional options of bumpers or light sensors.
 During homing, the robot goes directly to the remembered location of the charging station rather than looking for it with the help of sensors.
 Remembered path also helps it to clean multiple rooms.